Jean Sibelius: Studies and early career

-Sibelius continued his studies in Berlin (from 1889 to 1890) with Albert Becker, and in Vienna (from 1890 to 1891) with Robert Fuchs and the Hungarian-Jewish Karl Goldmark.
+Sibelius continued his studies in Berlin (from 1889 to 1890) with Albert Becker, and in Vienna (from 1890 to 1891) with Robert Fuchs and Hungarian-Jewish composer Karl Goldmark.
 In Berlin, he had the opportunity to widen his musical experience by going to a variety of concerts and operas, including the premiere of Richard Strauss's Don Juan.
-He also heard the Finnish composer Robert Kajanus conducting the Berlin Philharmonic in a program that included his symphonic poem Aino, a patriotic piece that may have triggered Sibelius's later interest in using the epic poem Kalevala as a basis for his own compositions.
-While in Vienna, he became particularly interested in the music of Anton Bruckner whom, for a time, he regarded as "the greatest living composer", although he continued to show interest in the established works of Beethoven and Wagner.
+He also heard the Finnish composer Robert Kajanus conducting the Berlin Philharmonic in a program that included his symphonic poem Aino, a patriotic piece that may have inspired Sibelius's later interest in using the epic poem Kalevala as a basis for his own compositions.
+While in Vienna, he became particularly interested in the music of Anton Bruckner whom he regarded as "the greatest living composer" for a time, although also showing interest in the established works of Beethoven and Wagner.
 He enjoyed his year in Vienna, frequently partying and gambling with his new friends.
-It was also in Vienna that he turned to orchestral composition, working on an Overture in E major and a Scène de Ballet.
+It was also in Vienna that he turned to orchestral composition, composing an Overture in E major and a Scène de Ballet.
 While embarking on Kullervo, an orchestral work with chorus and soloists inspired by the Kalevala, he fell ill but was restored to good health after gallstone-excision surgery.
-Shortly after returning to Helsinki, Sibelius thoroughly enjoyed conducting his Overture and the Scène de Ballet at a popular concert.
+Shortly after returning to Helsinki, Sibelius conducted his Overture and the Scène de Ballet at a popular concert.
 He was also able to continue working on Kullervo, now that he was increasingly developing an interest in all things Finnish.
 Premiered in Helsinki on 28 April 1892, the work was an enormous success.

 It was around this time that Sibelius finally abandoned his cherished aspirations as a violinist: